carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/04_Agent_Building.md

 In this section, you will learn how to create an AI agent with Agent Builder in the AI Toolkit and equip it with tools, enabling it to take actions on behalf of the user.
 Agent Builder streamlines the engineering workflow for building agents, including prompt engineering and integration with tools, such as MCP servers.

-> [!TIP]
+!!! tip
-> [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) is a powerful, standardized framework that optimizes communication between Large Language Models (LLMs) and external tools, applications, and data sources.
+   [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) is a powerful, standardized framework that optimizes communication between Large Language Models (LLMs) and external tools, applications, and data sources.

 ## Step 1: Explore Agent Builder